-Next Sunday is Palm Sunday and the events of the suffering, passion and death of Jesus are recalled in the following week.
-In these days the gospel readings tell of Jesus walking the road to Jerusalem.
+Next Sunday is Palm Sunday and the events of the suffering, passion and death of Jesus are recalled in the liturgies of following Holy Week.
+In preparation the gospel readings of these days tell of Jesus walking towards Jerusalem.

-In resolutely taking the road to Jerusalem Jesus knew he was heading for a painful death.
-As for Jesus, for us to take the Jerusalem road is not an itinerary detail but an awareness that all life is a path to death, and a life lived abundantly (as the life of Jesus) will touch the reality of suffering and death daily.
+In resolutely taking the road to Jerusalem Jesus knew he was heading for suffering.
+For us to take the Jerusalem road is not an itinerary detail but an awareness that all life is a path to death, and a life lived abundantly will touch the reality of suffering and death daily.

 A section of today’s gospel reading is frequently chosen for funerals: